felipedbene/wp/README.md

 - Everything broken?
 Have you tried turning it off and on again?

 Remember: If all else fails, the script will at least try to make you laugh with its error messages.
 Because if you're going to fail, fail with style!
+# Created with Amazon Q
+This project was developed with assistance from Amazon Q, demonstrating the power of AI-assisted development.

+Amazon Q helped with:
+- Python code development
+- AWS service integration
+- Kubernetes deployment
+- Documentation
+- Troubleshooting

+See [AmazonQ.md](AmazonQ.md) for more details.